quantum-ohtu/WebMark2/README.md

-# New Django REST framework based Webmark
+# New Django REST framework -based Webmark

 Read [creation notes](CreationNotes.md) to see which files were modified or created to get this far.